Pressio/SHAW/docs/src/build_stepbystep.rst

 a simplified (automated) way the get this done, so that you can minimize the extra effort in building the TPLs needed and the SHAW code.
-This page tries to address this: it provides a step-by-step guide that leverages some scripts we have prepared to simplify this.
+This page tries to do so providing a step-by-step guide and some scripts we have prepared.

 Prerequisites